mug1wara26/AOC2025/day6/README.md

 the stack after its outputs.
 So when we do `by neq @\n`, our stack now looks like this:

-1.Some really long array of characters 0.Some really long array of 1s and 0s
+1.Some really long array of characters 0. \
+Some really long array of 1s and 0s

 Lastly, I'll just copy paste what the partition function does from the docs: